Kim Kardashian Announced The Restock Date for KKW Beauty Contour and Highlight Kits

-Members of Kardashian–Jenner family break records with how fast they products sell out.
+Members of Kardashian–Jenner family break records with how fast their products sell out.
 The new drops sell out in a matter of hours and sometimes minutes.
 Just recently Kim Kardashian introduced her beauty line KKW Beauty and her first product the KKW Beauty Crème Contour and Highlight Kit.
 Just for the records, the kits that were priced at $48 each sold out in less than three hours.
 Some of the shades sold out in minutes.
 The medium shade, for example, sold out in record 12 minutes.
 With 300 000 kits in stock, Kim Kardashian made an unbelievable $14.4 million in less than 3 hours.

 Since the launch date 21 June, fans have been patiently waiting for Kim to announce the restock date.
 Finally, the reality star announced the restock date and if you want to put your hands on some of the contour and highlight kits you better set your alarm.
 She made the announcement with an Instagram video.